-On July 23, India paid tribute to Bal Gangadhar Tilak, a freedom fighter and educationalist, on account of his birth anniversary.
+On July 23, India paid tribute to Bal Gangadhar Tilak.
+He was one of great freedom fighters and educationalist.
+Because of his popularity among people, he identified as Lokmanya Tilak.

 Bal Gangadhar Tilak was born on July 23, 1856, in Ratnagiri, Maharashtra.
 He was a freedom fighter and lawyer by profession.
 People accepted him as their leader so was also known as Lokmanya Tilak.